Plutonomicon/plutarch-plutus/docs/USAGE.md

 # Deriving typeclasses with generics

 Plutarch also provides sophisticated generic deriving support for completely custom types.
-In particular, you can easily derive `PlutusType` for your own type-
+In particular, you can easily derive `PlutusType` for your own type:

 ```hs
 import qualified GHC.Generics as GHC